Balint197/DeepDriveDucks/README.md

 enter into the container + bash terminal:
 `nvidia-docker exec -it <your_container_id> bash`

-NOW YOU CAN EXECUTE THE TESTS, TRAINS, ETC. FROM 2.
+NOW YOU CAN EXECUTE THE TESTS, TRAINS, ETC. (DESCRIBED AT "2.TRY OUR TRAINING")

 detach without stopping container:
 `press Ctrl+P then Ctrl+Q`